ARTICLES

 2. Japanese Blood Grass (Imperata Cylindrica)

 Japanese blood grass earns its name from its blood-red haunting spikes.
-This is unquestionably one of the 10 strangest plants in the world.
-Being a perennial plant, Japanese blood grass is popular with gardeners because of its bold color, but would not really be a great option to place in a garden because of its scary look.
-This strange plant is also very flammable, burning at higher temperatures than native grasses which can lead to wildfires.
+It is unquestionably one of the 10 strangest plants in the world.
+A perennial plant, Japanese blood grass is popular with gardeners because of its bold color, but it would not be a great option to place in a garden because of its scary look.
+This strange plant is also very flammable, burning at higher temperatures than native grasses, which can lead to wildfires.

 Strangest plants japanese blood grass